 Beautiful design of Asiana Food Town with lanterns that remind of Hoi An

 Enjoying Vietnamese lunch at US$ 2

-September 23rd Park can be a fun place to hang out, especially at night, because from late afternoon street vendors will start their business on the side of the park (the side that faces Le Lai street); groups of locals start their bonding activities that are willing to welcome interested outsiders.
+September 23rd Park can be a fun place to hang out, especially at night, because from late afternoon, street vendors will start their business on the side of the park (the side that faces Le Lai Street); groups of locals start their bonding activities that are willing to welcome interested outsiders.
 But above all, the one activity that you should feel free to join without fears is shuttlecock kicking!
-You’ll be amazed at how good Vietnamese are at this game, and no matter how badly you may play, don’t fear you’ll spoil the fun, just keep playing, learning is part of the fun and locals are especially generous to beginners.
+You’ll be amazed at how good Vietnamese are at this game, and no matter how badly you may play, don’t fear you’ll spoil the fun, keep playing; learning is part of the fun, and locals are especially generous to beginners.

 Street vendors at night

 Sense Market at night

 What to Do at 23-9 Park? – Light Exercises on the Ground